eclipse-iceoryx/iceoryx2/examples/cxx/flatbuffer_publish_subscribe/README.md

 ## Usage

-The generated Rust code is already included in this example.
+The generated C++ code is already included in this example.
 For completeness, the command used to generate it is documented below:

 ```sh